accordproject/ergo/README.md

 ### Install Ergo

-The easiest way to install Ergo is as a [Node.js][nodejs] package.
+The easiest way to install Ergo is as an [npm(Node.js Package Manager)][nodejs] package.
-Once you have Node.js installed on your machine, you can get the Ergo compiler and command-line using the Node.js package manager by typing the following in a
+Once you have Node.js installed on your machine, you can get the Ergo compiler and command-line using npm by typing the following in a
 terminal:

 ```text